Ephigenia/ikea-availability-checker/README.md

 ##### Store-Name / Location / City-Name

-The "store" option also accepts strings which match on the location’s name:
+The "store" option also accepts strings that match on the location’s name:

     npx ikea-availability-checker stock --store=Berlin 40413131